HashiCorp Cloud Platform

 Revoke the secret to complete the remediation process.

-- Validate the environment variable is populated from Vault.
+- Validate the environment variable value is from Vault.

 - Deploy and test the application.